Sonex Aircraft: History

+Jeremy Monnett, the son of founder John Monnett Jr. and CEO, was killed in an airplane crash in 2015.

 In June 2018, John Monnett announced his plan to retire and sell the company.
 In January 2022, Sonex employee and general manager, Mark Schaible, purchased the assets of Sonex Aircraft LLC and Sonex Aerospace LLC, forming them into a new company, Sonex LLC.
 Schaible will be owner and president of the new company.